marceautassin/advent-of-code-javascript-starter/README.md

 # Advent of Code Javascript Starter

-A tamplate for [Advent of Code](https://adventofcode.com) written in Javascript with Node.
+A template for [Advent of Code](https://adventofcode.com) written in Javascript with Node.

 ## Usage